 We have recently developed a lab web page highlighting our accomplishments and trying to keep track of the students who have worked in the lab over the years.
 If you are interested, it might be worth checking out.

 - About Me -The academic basics can be found if you check out one of my CVs to the left.
 A more comprehensive biography (you must be bored) can be found here.

-Chris Blouin -- Working on processing of 2DVD data to fix the effective instrument area field, and studying radiative transfer through correlated random media with computational simulations.
+Chris Blouin -- Studying radiative transfer through correlated random media with computational simulations.